 Flea Repellent Dog Treat Recipe

 Fleas don’t like garlic.
 Perhaps it’s the aftertaste that repels them.
 I mean, nobody likes kissing somebody after chowing down on Caesar Salad… am I right?
-A tablespoon of garlic powder go a long way in this Flea Repellent Dog Treat Recipe.
+A tablespoon of garlic powder goes a long way in this Flea Repellent Dog Treat Recipe.
 Garlic has many health benefits for people and dogs, plus it comes with the added bonus of helping to keep fleas away.
 But this treat isn’t just a flea deterrent – it’s full of yummy and healthy ingredients that make it a wonderful treat anytime.

 Flea Repellent Dog Treat Recipe